Create a stable environment that’s less maintenance

-- Is development of that framework still active?
+- Is the development of the framework still active?

 - What tools are available to create test cases? (e.g., Visual Studio plugin)

-Once you have chosen a framework, the next step is to make a proof of concept.
-Try to implement the framework for your applications, create a simple test case and any other activities you might need to carry out (e.g., generate reports, debug failed test cases, etc.).
-If you are satisfied with the results, continue to the next step.
+Determine and select which framework is best for your organization after cross-referencing the answers to the above questions against all possible testing options.
+Then, make a proof of concept.
+Try to implement the framework for your application by creating a simple test case that includes any other activities to carry out (e.g., generate reports, debug failed test cases, etc.).
+Once satisfied with the results, continue to the next step.

-- A good approach for test data management
+- Implement a good approach to test data management.

 Test data management

-Managing test data is a very important step for test automation!
-I recommend that you use a stable environment and preferably clean the data you created or modified after each test run to keep the environment consistent and predictable.
-Alternatively, if you choose to pollute your database with: user = “test_user” + getTimestamp(), then you should consider the following:
+Managing test data is an important step for test automation.
+I recommend using a stable environment.
+Clean the data created or modified after each test run to keep the environment consistent and predictable.
+Alternately, opt to pollute the database with user = “test_user” + getTimestamp().

-Writing test scripts may be as easy as pressing a record button, executing steps, and then clicking the stop button, or writing, “Given I click "Login" button.”
-This sounds easy in theory; however, it usually does not work in practice (or at least not without fine tuning the execution scripts).
+Writing test scripts may be as easy as pressing a record button, executing steps, and then clicking the stop button or writing, “Given I click the "Login" button.”
+This sounds easy in theory; however, these tests don’t always work well (or at least not without fine-tuning the execution scripts).
 Some of the most common problems are:

 Test cases to automate